 5 This amount is now declared to be $50 000; see proclamation in Gazette 6 February 2009 p.
 243.

-6 In this reprint the numbering of Parts, sections, Divisions etc. effected in the 1934 reprint, the 1943 reprint (in Volume 2 of the Reprinted Acts of the Parliament of Western Australia) and subsequent reprints has been retained.
+6 In this compilation the numbering of Parts, sections, Divisions etc. effected in the 1934 reprint, the 1943 reprint (in Volume 2 of the Reprinted Acts of the Parliament of Western Australia) and subsequent reprints has been retained.
 References to the original numbering are contained in those reprints.

 7 The Administration Act Amendment Act 1970 s.
 2(2) is a transitional provision that is of no further effect.